-WCC provides a state-licensed and nationally-accredited child care facility in the Family Education Building for children of WCC students, staff, and faculty.
+WCC provides a state-licensed and nationally-accredited child care facility in the Family Education Building for children of WCC students.
 The Center offers a comprehensive program to enrich and enhance the social, emotional, cognitive, physical, and creative development of children with an emphasis on independence and self-esteem.
 The staff is trained in early childhood education and development.
-Practicum students in the Child Care Professional program work-study students and foster grandparents also offer additional care.
+Practicum students in the Child Care Professional program and foster grandparents also offer additional care.
 Call or stop by the Children's Center for details on age limits, enrollment, attendance requirements, fees, hours of operation, meals and other information.
 Visitors are always welcome; no appointment is needed.